ipublikuj/websockets/docs/en/index.md

 # WebSockets

-This is a [Nette](http://nette.org/) extension designed to bring you easy implementation of websockets server.
+This is a [Nette](http://nette.org/) extension designed to bring you an easy implementation of a websockets server.

 ## What can you do with this extension

 Make real time application like

 * Chat Application
-* Real time notification
+* Real time notifications
 * Browser games

-More commonly, all application who meet real time.

 ## Installation

 ### Install extension package

-The best way to install ipub/websockets is using [Composer](http://getcomposer.org/):
+The best way how to install ipub/websockets is using the [Composer](http://getcomposer.org/):

 ```sh
 $ composer require ipub/websockets
 ```

-### Register into Nette application
+### Register into the Nette application

-After that you have to register extension in config.neon.
+After that you have to register the extension in the config.neon.

 ```neon
 extensions: